vyperlang/vyper/docs/installing-vyper.rst

 .. note::

-    The easiest way to try out the language, experiment with examples, and compile code is to use the `Remix online compiler <https://remix.ethereum.org>`_.
+    The easiest way to experiment with the language is to use the `Remix online compiler <https://remix.ethereum.org>`_.

 Docker
 ******